 - 2 Cloves Garlic

 - 2 Cups Flour

 - 2 tsp.
 Baking Powder

 - About 3/4 C. Milk

 Chop celery, carrots, garlic and onion.
-Put onion aside.
 In a large stock pot heat about 1 T. of coconut oil.
-Add the celery, carrots, and garlic.
-To the celery mixture add 1 1/2 tsp. of Thyme.
+Add 1/2 of the onion and cook until golden.
+Add the celery, carrots, garlic, and 1 1/2 tsp. of Thyme.
 Cook until fragrant.
 It smells so good already!

 Add your chicken and cover with water.
 To the water add 2 to 3 Bay Leaves, salt, and pepper.
 Bring to a boil.
 Cover and reduce the heat to simmer until chicken is done.

 When the chicken is cooked through remove from the broth and let cool.
 Remove the chicken from the bone if using bone in chicken.
 Then shred the chicken.
 If using boneless just shred the chicken.
 I’ve found the easiest way to do this is by using two forks.
 After the chicken is shredded add it back to the broth.

 In another pan heat 1 T. Coconut oil on medium heat.
 Add the remaining onion and brown until golden.
 To the onion and oil mixture slowly add flour stirring constantly until it has incorporated all of the oil and made a paste or rue.
 Start adding milk (about 2 Cups) slowly.
 Stirring constantly until there are no lumps and it is gravy consistency.
 Don’t worry if it’s a little thick.
 It won’t matter.

 Add the gravy to the chicken and broth.
 Stir and continue simmering on low heat.
 The broth will be thin but it will thicken later.